 The TR feature is multipurpose.
-TR can mean either TRAIN or TRACK.
+TR can mean either TRAIN or TRACK/TRANSFORMER.
 With TRAIN, you can add multiple locomotives and other command-control accessory cars to a TRAIN, or a lashup.
 With TRACK, you can use Lionel Power products such as a Legacy PowerMaster or a ZW-L Transformer to remotely control the power going to one or more tracks on your layout.

 Trains/Lashups #